mickietoken/Time-IS-Money/README.md

 ![](/media/program.jpg)

 Here is a demo of the program running the AVC algorithm.
+[WATCH DEMO](https://drive.google.com/file/d/10M1PcLHT_r6kEz8bumL3yzdjFDoLvsWI/view?usp=drivesdk)

 in the image or video (go to * file) you are looking at 2 RACKS of 2 Tokenmobiles being valuated by AVC.